-Lyme disease was so-named because it was “discovered” in Lyme, CT.
+Lyme disease was so-named because it was “discovered” in Lyme, Connecticut.
 It is most common in New England, up and down the east coast, and the Midwest.
-But I’ve known individuals with Lyme who live in Texas, South America, Europe, and Asia.
-As I said, it’s an epidemic.
+But other individuals with Lyme have lived in Texas, South America, Europe, and Asia.

-What a list!
 The reality is that infection with Lyme and its co-infections can cause or contribute to virtually any medical, neurological, or psychiatric problems.
-As a psychiatrist, I’ve seen Lyme mimic ADD, anxiety disorders, depression and bipolar disorder, OCD, and schizophrenia.
+We’ve seen Lyme mimic ADD, anxiety disorders, depression and bipolar disorder, OCD, and schizophrenia.
 Sometimes, but not all of the time, when we treat the underlying infections, we see all of these “psychiatric” problems melt away.
 Lyme is also likely involved with ALC (Lou Gehrig’s disease), multiple sclerosis, autism, and various forms of dementia, including Alzheimer’s disease.

 What many don’t understand, and why Lyme testing with most labs is often worse than useless—because it can be misleading—is that CDC (the United States Centers for Disease Control) criteria for Lyme are based on surveillance criteria, not criteria for actual clinical diagnosis.
 This is a complicated, complex, politically-charged issue.
-I won’t go into all the nuances of this.
 Suffice it to say that even many doctors don’t understand that the so-called CDC criteria, upon which most testing (but not IGeneX and other specialty labs) is based, are not useful for making an actual clinical diagnosis in a patient, because of their high false negative rate.
 This has confused many doctors, who are not aware of the nuances of this diagnostic issue, resulting in many infected patients being told that they do not have Lyme when they actually do.
-It’s a real disaster, one of the most confusing and contentious issues I’ve seen in my many years as a physician, resulting in missed diagnoses and misdiagnosis.
+It’s a real disaster, one of the most confusing and contentious issues we’ve seen in my many years, resulting in missed diagnoses and misdiagnosis.
 Often, struggling individuals end up being told that they have a psychiatric disorder because their physicians cannot figure out what is wrong.
-What a mess.

 To make things even worse, physicians who are active in diagnosis and treating tick-borne infections like Lyme are being targeted by insurance companies and medical boards.
 Some have been forced out of medical practice and driven into bankruptcy.
 Their personal and professional lives have been ruined.

-Lest I end by leaving you depressed and discouraged, let me say that help is available for Lyme and other tick-borne infections and there is reason for hope.
+Let us say that help is available for Lyme and other tick-borne infections and there is reason for hope.
 Infected people can get better.
 There are courageous clinicians who are willing to diagnose and treat these patients the right way.
 But you must take matters into your own hands.
 Research your condition.
 Seek out clinicians who have experience.
 Ask questions and then ask more questions.
 You need to have a doctor who will spend time with you.
 The initial visit with a LLMD typically lasts about three hours.
 Is your doctor spending three hours with you?
 Probably not.
-Find one who will, and you’ll likely get better, which is what I’ve found with my daughter Elizabeth, who struggled for many years with Lyme, but who has improved markedly once we figured out what was wrong with her and found her the treatment she needed.
+Find one who will, and you’ll likely get better.
 Never give up hope!

 The first step in any healing process is an accurate diagnosis.
 If you or someone you know may be experiencing symptoms of Lyme disease, call us today at (888) 288-9834 or visit our website to schedule visit and find out more about how we can help.